davidmam/2013-12-16-dundee/Python/python_regexp.md

 	<li>end with d followed by either a, r or p</li>
 </ul>

+Use this piece of code as a template:

+	import re

+	accs = "xkn59438", "yhdck2", "eihd39d9", "chdsye847", "hedle3455", "xjhd53e", "45da", "de37dp"
+	my_pattern = r'put your regular expression pattern here' for acc in accs:
+	    if re.search(my_pattern, acc):
+	        print("\t" + acc)

 <h2>Double digest</h2>
 In the martin_python folder, there's a file called <i>dna.txt</i> which contains a made-up DNA sequence.
 Predict the fragment lengths that we will get if we digest the sequence with two made-up restriction enzymes – AbcI, whose recognition site is <code>ANT*AAT</code>, and AbcII, whose recognition site is <code>GCRW*TG</code> (asterisks indicate the position of the cut site).